OASIS: Online Sample Selection for Continual Visual Instruction Tuning: Approach

 \subsection{Similarity-Aware Information Redundancy Elimination}

-In real-world data streams, similar task data tend to arrive together.
-Therefore, selecting samples within $B_t$ using \oursone without considering intra-batch similarity may result in redundant selections.
-To reduce redundancy, we adjust $I$ based on sample-wise similarity.
-Ideally, we would iteratively train with the most informative sample in a batch, then recompute $I$ for the remaining batch samples, as training on similar samples reduces the informativeness of related ones~\citep{hekimoglu2023active}, thereby reducing redundancy.
-However, this introduces excessive computational overhead by requiring re-computation of $I$ for every selection and makes batch-wise training impractical.
+In real-world data streams, similar task samples often arrive consecutively.
+Selecting samples within $\mathcal{B}_t$ using \oursone without considering intra-batch similarity can thus lead to redundancy.
+To mitigate this, we adjust $I$ based on sample-wise similarity.
+Ideally, one would iteratively select the most informative unchosen sample, train the model, and then recompute $I$ for the remaining candidates using the updated model, thereby accounting for the reduced informativeness of samples similar to those already trained on~\citep{hekimoglu2023active}.
+However, this procedure incurs prohibitive computational cost due to repeated $I$ computation, rendering batch-wise training impractical.

-Instead, we approximate the change in $I$ without re-forwarding.
-Inspired by ~\citet{du2018adapting, seo2025budgeted}, which demonstrate that gradient alignment correlates with informational overlap, we use gradient similarity to assess redundancy among samples in a batch.
-Specifically, we iteratively update each sample’s $I$ to simulate the change, assuming the model has already been trained on previously identified high-informative samples.
-Given a batch $B_t = \{d^{(t)}_1, d^{(t)}_2, \cdots, d^{(t)}_B\}$, we first calculate $I$ for each sample and sort them in descending order, \ie, $I^{(t)}_0 > I^{(t)}_1 > \cdots > I^{(t)}_B$.
-Then, we add the most informative sample (\ie, $d_0$) to the set $H$, where $H$ is the set we assume has been used for training.
-For each remaining sample $d^{(t)}_i \in B_t \setminus H$, we define updated informativeness $\widetilde{I}_i^{(t)}$ as:
+Instead of re-forwarding to recompute $I$, we approximate its change induced by selecting other samples.
+Inspired by~\citet{du2018adapting, seo2025budgeted}, which show that gradient alignment correlates with informational overlap, when a sample is selected, we multiply its $I$ by its gradient similarity with each remaining sample and subtract the result from their $I$ values, thereby reducing the informativeness of samples that overlap with the selected one.
+Formally, given a batch $\mathcal{B}_t = \{d^{(t)}_i\}_{i=1}^{N_\mathcal{B}}$, we first calculate $I$ for each sample and sort them in descending order, \ie, $I^{(t)}_1 > \cdots > I^{(t)}_{N_\mathcal{B}}$.
+We then add the most informative sample (\ie, $d_1$) to the set $H$, the set of samples that is assumed to have been trained on.
+For each remaining sample $d^{(t)}_i \in \mathcal{B}_t \setminus H$, we define updated informativeness $\widetilde{I}_i^{(t)}$ as:

 where $g_i = \nabla\ell_{\theta_L}(f(x_i), y_i)$ refers to the last-layer gradient of sample $d_i=(x_i, y_i)$.
-We iteratively add $d_0, d_1, \cdots, d_B$ to $H$ and repeat the process iteratively, as shown in Algorithm~\ref{algo:pseudo}.
+We iteratively add $d_1, \cdots, d_{N_\mathcal{B}}$ to $H$ and repeat the process iteratively, as shown in Algorithm~\ref{algo:pseudo}.

 However, when $|H| > 1$, overlapping similarities between samples in $H$ cause duplicate subtractions.
 We resolve this using the inclusion-exclusion principle to capture higher-order redundancy as: